 Do Your Research.
 Thoroughly research a charity before giving.
 What are they doing to serve the community, and do they actually do what they say they will do?
 How much of their costs go to overhead and administration versus providing actual services to the community they serve?
 The following organizations provide reputable information on how charities do business and spend their donations.

 Check Your State’s Solicitation Registry.
 Most states require nonprofits to register with the state if they plan to solicit charitable donations.
 You can find yours at nasconet.org.

 Report Suspicious Organizations.
 Help others avoid being victimized by charity scams.
-You can report scams to FTC.gov/complaint.
-You can also report to them to your state’s charity regulator.
+You can report charity scams to FTC.gov/complaint.
+You can also report them to your state’s charity regulator.
 Make sure you include specific information, like the organization’s name, contact information, and any specifics of your conversation or communications with the fundraiser.